Use Augmented Reality Real Estate Apps. Genesis Augmented Reality

 AR can also be used to provide interactive tours of the property, highlighting its best features and giving potential buyers a better idea of what the property has to offer.
 With the help of AR, real estate agents can now offer their clients a truly unique way to view and interact with properties on the market.

-For real estate agencies, one of the key applications for augmented reality is providing potential buyers with a way to visualize a property before making a purchase.
+For real estate agencies, one of the key applications for augmented reality is providing potential buyers with a way to visualise a property before making a purchase.
 This can be done through AR applications that allow users to view a 3D model of a property or to superimpose furniture and other features onto an empty room.
+Allowing buyers to pre-visualise how their house will look after they settle in - creating an emotional investment.

-This can give buyers a much better sense of what a property would look like after they move in, and help to make the decision-making process more efficient.
+This can give buyers a much better sense of what a property would look like after they move in, and help to make the decision-making process more personal.
 AR can also be used for virtual showings, which can save time and money for both buyers and sellers.
-With so many potential uses, it is clear that augmented reality has the potential to revolutionize the real estate industry.
+The technology also increases the number of potential people who would be interested in purchasing the property by removing the need for a physical walkthrough - opening the property listing to overseas and interstate buyers.
+With so many potential benefits, it is clear that augmented reality has the potential to revolutionise the real estate industry.

 The power of word of mouth is no secret.
 Augmented reality for real estate takes that power to the next level by allowing prospects to experience a property virtually before making the decision to visit in person.
 This technology has the potential to revolutionize the way we market and sell homes.